bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => ["Cheer", "Funshine", "Love-a-lot", "Grumpy"]
 ```

+---

+for: alexa readme slides

 Don't worry if you don't fully grasp `.map` just yet: you may not even fully understand it by the end of this course.
 These are complex concepts.

+---

+for: alexa readme slides

 ### `.map!`

+--

 `.map!` is the same as `.map`, except it changes the array it's called on.

+--

 In computer science, changing the value of something is called *mutation*.

+---

+for: alexa readme slides

 Let's try it out with the previous example: